Thích Quảng Đức: Funeral and aftermath

 After the self-immolation, the US put more pressure on Diệm to re-open negotiations on the faltering agreement.
-Diệm had scheduled an emergency cabinet meeting at 11:30a.m. on 11June to discuss the Buddhist crisis which he had believed to be winding down.
+Diệm had scheduled an emergency cabinet meeting at 11:30 a.m. on 11 June to discuss the Buddhist crisis which he had believed to be winding down.
 Following Quảng Đức's death, Diệm canceled the meeting and met individually with his ministers.
 Acting US Ambassador to South Vietnam William Trueheart warned Nguyễn Đình Thuận, Diệm's Secretary of State, of the desperate need for an agreement, saying that the situation was "dangerously near breaking point" and expected Diệm would meet the Buddhists' five-point manifesto.
 United States Secretary of State Dean Rusk warned the US embassy at Saigon that the White House would publicly dissociate itself from the regime if this did not occur.
 The Joint Communiqué and concessions to the Buddhists were signed on 16 June.

 The funeral was set for 15 June.
 On that day 4,000 people gathered outside the Xá Lợi pagoda, only for the ceremony to be postponed.
 On 19 June, his remains were carried out of Xá Lợi to a cemetery 16 km south of the city for a re-cremation and funeral ceremony.
 Following the signing of the Joint Communiqué, attendance was limited by agreement between Buddhist leaders and police to approximately 500 monks.